alphahex99/Supcom2Cards/README.md

 * Chrome Shield: Automatically blocks before taking damage (>5% max HP) if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown
-* Darkenoid: Massive damage boost, but only when you're shooting down
+* Darkenoid: Insane DMG and ATKSPD boosts, but you can only shoot down
 * Disruptor: Projectiles create explosions that stun but don't deal damage
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds but small block cooldown increase
 * Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD
 * Loyalist: Massive AMMO and ATKSPD increase at the cost of your DMG and HP
 * Magnetron: Blocking can push or pull (and damage on contact) enemies depending on where you aim before blocking (up/down)
-* Megalith: Acquire 2 lasers that automatically shoot visible enemies and scale with your gun DPS
+* Megalith: Continuously burn visible enemies with 2 lasers
 * Nuke: You know what it does
 * Overcharge: Blocking boosts your DMG, ATKSPD and makes bullets explode for a few seconds but large block cooldown increase
 * Poseidon: Buckshot but not useless